-Australia is regularly affected by severe weather events.
+Australia is regularly affected by severe weather and flood events.
 These events are growing in frequency and severity, leading to increased economic impact, vulnerability and potential magnitude of harm.

-You will demonstrate a curiosity and comprehensive understanding of how climate, ocean, weather and flood impacts on emergency management and first responded communities.
-You will have a deep understanding of hydrology with a complimentary knowledge, or ability to develop in meteorology, oceanography, and climatology, and will be expected to cross-skill so that you can talk to multiple disciplines.
+You will demonstrate a curiosity and comprehensive understanding of how water, climate, ocean, and weather impacts on emergency management and first responded communities.
+You will have a deep understanding of hydrology with a complimentary knowledge, or ability to develop in meteorology, oceanography, and climatology.